I have read true stories on your website, and it is remarkable how similar our struggles are, no matter what the specific circumstances. – Reader

 Disappointed about Saturday and alone on the way back to the cabin, my attitude was still cranky.
 “Ok, are you happy now?
 You got me.
 I do not want to go to hell, but thanks for ruining my life.”
 I mumbled to God like a spoiled brat.
 This newfound faith was not yet about having a loving relationship with Jesus; it was about being good.

 Saturday came.
 My cousin was unforgiving when I told her I could not go.
-My buddy too, was confused and angry when I refused to lie to her mom for her.
+My buddy, too, was confused and angry when I refused to lie to her mom for her.
 This was upsetting, yet I had undertaken a lifetime vow.

 In my childish naivete, it did not occur to me that God had just saved my foolish juvenile delinquent Grand Theft Auto neck.

 Two weeks after my conversion, it occurred to me that a good Christian should probably read the Bible.
-Laying it open, my eyes landed on a verse that spoke directly to a need only God could have known.
+Lying it open, my eyes landed on a verse that spoke directly to a need only God could have known.
 That is the moment I realized that faith in Jesus was not limited to being good; I had gained a Savior and eternal friend.

 I told Mom what had happened.
 She praised Jesus, adding that she had gathered some friends together to pray just for me that week – you guessed it – on Thursday.